 IN 2018, THE MARKET OF MARIJUANA IN THE UNITED STATES WAS LARGER THAN WINE, ORGANIC FOOD AND CRAFT BEER July 4, 2018 – Posted in: Marijuana Facts, Marijuana Lifestyle, Marijuana News

-In 2018, the sales of marijuana for recreational purposes could beat the sales of marijuana for medical purposes, according to a new information from Marijuana Business Daily.
+2018, the sales of marijuana for recreational purposes could beat the sales of marijuana for medical purposes, according to a piece of new information from Marijuana Business Daily.

-In 2015, Marijuana Business Daily estimates that the retail sales combination of medical and recreational marijuana will be within $3.5 billion and $4.2 billion by the end of 2016.
-That would mean the increment of sales from 17% to 26%.
-Recreational marijuana will make $1.4 billion to $1.6 billion in sales by the end of 2016, and Marijuana Business Daily project sales to rise to $2.6-$3.8 billion by 2018.
+In 2015, Marijuana Business Daily estimates that the retail sales combination of medical and recreational marijuana will be between $3.5 billion and $4.2 billion by the end of 2016.
+That would mean an increment in sales from 17% to 26%.
+Recreational marijuana will make $1.4 billion to $1.6 billion in sales by the end of 2016, and Marijuana Business Daily projects sales to rise to $2.6-$3.8 billion by 2018.
 Also, the sales of medical marijuana are projected to increase and it’s only expected to be between $2.3 billion and $4.0 billion by 2018.

 Marijuana Business Daily also predicts that the ripple effect of marijuana retail sales in the United States economy is to be within the range of $14 billion and $17.3 billion in 2016 and will increase to $44 billion by 2020.

-The MBD also realized that although there’s a lot of money in the cannabis industry, it is not certain that all cannabis business will bring profits.
-Only 57 percent of open cultivators’ says that they are breaking in comparison to the 80 percent indoor growers.
-The always changing rules are also making the compliance costs to increase drastically.
+The MBD also realized that although there’s a lot of money in the cannabis industry.
+It is not certain that all cannabis businesses will bring profits.
+Only 57 percent of open cultivators’ says that they are breaking in comparison to the 80 percent of indoor growers.
+The always-changing rules are also making compliance costs increase drastically.

-However, this report noted that this figures could be changed if California decides to adjust the way its market regulates.
-California does not track the medical cannabis industries in the state, even with the fact that the state controls one of the biggest cannabis markets in the country.
+However, this report noted that these figures could be changed if California decides to adjust the way its market regulates.
+California does not track the medical cannabis industries in the state.
+Even with the fact that the state controls one of the biggest cannabis markets in the country.
 Since it’s so large, any alteration made will affect the whole industry.